siriz/kujikuji/README.md

 ## ✨ Features

+### Character Management
+- **Flexible Input System** - Three ways to add characters:
+  - Number-based auto-generation
+  - Text paste (line-by-line parsing)
+  - Manual individual addition
+- **DiceBear Avatar Integration** - Unique robot avatars for each character
+- **Edit & Delete** - Modify character names or remove them anytime
+- **LocalStorage Persistence** - Characters saved automatically

+### 3D Scene
+- **Dynamic Character Placement** - Intelligent positioning algorithm:
+  - Center-based circular arrangement
+  - Collision detection to prevent overlaps
+  - Automatic scaling for any number of characters
-- **14 Animated Robot Characters** - Each with unique positions and random animations
+- **Animated Robots** - Each character displays random animations
-- **Smooth 3D Transitions** - Camera movements powered by GSAP for cinematic effects
+- **Smooth Camera Movements** - GSAP-powered cinematic transitions
-- **Dynamic Lighting** - Spotlight effects that focus on selected characters
+- **Dynamic Lighting** - Spotlight effects for dramatic reveals

-- **Interactive Selection** - Click to randomly select a character with dramatic reveal
-- **Character Animations** - Multiple animation states including idle, walking, dancing, and emotes
-- **Name Tag System** - Flipping name cards with index numbers and custom names
+### Selection System
+- **Random Lottery** - Fair random selection from remaining characters
+- **Particle Effects** - Spectacular visual feedback:
+  - Gold particle burst
+  - Sparkle effects
+  - Firework celebration
+- **Selection Tracking** - Progress saved to localStorage
+- **Statistics Display** - Real-time progress monitoring

+### UI/UX
-- **Responsive Design** - Works across different screen sizes
+- **Responsive Design** - Works on desktop and mobile devices
-- **Auto-Rotation** - Camera automatically rotates for a dynamic view
+- **Intuitive Controls** - Easy navigation between screens
+- **Progress Tracking** - Visual feedback on selection status
+- **Completion Detection** - Automatic prompt when all characters are selected

 ## 🎮 How to Use

-1. **Initial View**: When you load the page, you'll see all 14 robot characters arranged on a platform with an auto-rotating camera.
+### Step 1: Add Characters (`input.html`)

+Choose one of three input methods:

+1. **Number Generation**: Enter a number (1-50) to auto-generate characters named "User 1", "User 2", etc.
+2. **Text Paste**: Copy and paste names from Excel or a text file (one name per line)
+3. **Manual Addition**: Click the "+ Add" button to add characters one by one

+Each character gets a unique robot avatar from DiceBear.
+You can edit names or delete characters before starting.

+### Step 2: Start the Lottery (`index.html`)

+1. Click **"배치 시작하기"** (Start) to proceed to the 3D scene
+2. Characters are randomly arranged in a circular pattern
+3. The camera smoothly descends to reveal all characters
+4. Watch as characters perform random animations

+### Step 3: Make Selections

-2. **Select a Character**: Click the "GO" button at the bottom of the screen to randomly select a character.
+1. Click the **"GO"** button to randomly select a character

-3. **Character Reveal**:
-   - The camera zooms in on the selected character
+2. Enjoy the dramatic reveal:
+   - Background darkens
-   - Background darkens with a spotlight on the winner
+   - Spotlight focuses on the winner
+   - Particle effects burst
-   - Character performs random emotes
+   - Character performs emotes
-   - Name card flips to reveal the character's name
+   - Name card flips to reveal identity
-   - Character gives a thumbs up

-4. **Return to Overview**: Click the "RETURN" button to go back to the full view and select again.
+3. Click **"RETURN"** to go back to the overview
+4. Repeat until all characters are selected

+### Step 4: Completion

+- Progress is tracked in the top-left corner
+- When all characters are selected, you'll be prompted to restart
+- All data persists in localStorage between sessions

 ## 🚀 Getting Started

 ### Prerequisites

 - A modern web browser with WebGL support
+- LocalStorage enabled
-- Local web server (or use the simple method below)
+- Local web server (or use the methods below)

 ### Installation